rocketbot-cl/sftp_/README.md

 3. Upload file
 Upload file to current directory

+4. Upload folder
+Upload folder to current directory

-4. Rename file
+5. Rename file
 Rename a file that is in the current directory

-5. Download file
+6. Download file
 Download file from the current directory or from the specified absolute path

-6. Delete file
+7. Delete file
 Delete file from the current directory or from the specified absolute path

-7. List files in directory
+8. List files in directory
 Lists files inside a folder

-8. Close connection
+9. Close connection
 Close the connection to the server